-Cecilia McDowall at this year's Festival:
+Libby Larsen at this year's Festival:

 John Metcalf (b.
-1946, Wales)
+1946, Swansea)

 Over the last 40 years, John Metcalf has been at the forefront of Welsh musical life with no fewer than seven operas under his belt and a wide variety of orchestral and chamber works.
 His music is characterised by melodic warmth and a distinctive lyrical quality - drawing the listener into a sound world that combines a meticulous balance between structure and emotion.